 Once a customer has viewed a marketing message and decided to make a purchase, time is of the essence.
 The more time it takes between wanting the product and clicking ‘confirm order’, the more likely that the potential customer will talk themselves out of the purchase.

-A multi-channel marketing strategy means e-merchants can reach customers on the medium they use to shop, such as Facebook, using direct links within campaigns to send the consumer straight from marketing to completing a sale.
+A multi-channel marketing strategy means e-merchants can reach customers on the medium they use to shop, using direct links within campaigns to send the consumer straight from marketing to completing a sale.